PatrickJYKang/patrickjykang/scanner.md

 ### Mechanical connection

 To convert motor movements into yaw and pitch would essentially require two L-brackets, one motor to motor and one motor to scanner.
 These were initially 3D printed but laser cutting was eventually preferred due to faster production and iteration speed.
-The final laser-cut design involved a lot of captured nuts to hold both the bracket together and also in place of a stepper hub.
+The final laser-cut design, cut on MDF board, involved a lot of captured nuts to hold both the bracket together and also in place of a stepper hub.
 The drawing of half of the motor to motor bracket that includes the "motor hub" is shown below.

 ![m2m.png](m2m.png)